WeeklyMeat/ProjectZenitsu/README.md

 # Setup

 A backup of the database is in \ProjectZenitsu\Database\ProjectZenitsuDB.sql.
-The MySQL user inof is commented out.
+The MySQL user info is commented out.
 Please create the user with this data manually.

 You should be good to go!